Search for Important Questions

 2. How is price fixed in a contract of sale?
 If a price is not determined by the parties, what price, if any, is the buyer liable to pay?

-3. Write short notes on Discharge of Surety.
+3. Write short notes on Specific and Continuing Guarantee.

 3. What do you understand by acceptance for honour and payment for honour?
 What are the rights and liabilities of acceptor for honour?